BE UNREALISTIC

 We can set goals and believe in things that are higher than ourselves, have dreams, and aspire towards the impossible.
 I think this is where innovation, creativity, and human thriving is built upon.

-Perhaps it’s better to think more unrealistically, transcend, and go beyond basic notions of what success means.
 Believe that we create our own values and set them to the highest standards ever possible and hold yourself accountable to striving onwards to that crazy belief that you hold dearly to your heart.

-sun and the moon can cover each other when they are so far apart?
+What are the chances that the sun and the moon can cover each other when they are so far apart?

-I remember my time spent in Zambia, where I would gaze out at the stars and the galaxies up above my head in the night sky.
-I would sit back and chat with my host father, as we were pointing towards shooting stars, constellations, and even watching satellites as they moved around.
-I’ve never gazed up at the heavens like this before, as our city in Philadelphia is covered with smog and pollution.
-Perhaps this is where our lack of imagination stems from.
-We can no longer look up at the sky and just simply gaze and wonder “why” to this big cosmic mess that we live in to this day
+“I remember my time spent in Zambia, where I would gaze out at the stars and the galaxies up above my head in the night sky.
+I would sit back and chat with my host father, as we were pointing towards shooting stars, constellations, and even watching satellites as they moved around.”

 You don’t need motivation to practice street photography.
 If you feel like you need something to inspire you, recognize that the motivation is in your legs.

-The movement of your body, the open world, the endless terrain to explore, should be enough to get you out the door.
+The movement of your body, the open world, the endless terrain to explore should be enough to get you out the door.

 You don’t need to go out there with the hope of making a successful picture.
 Just simply carry the camera with you and respond to life as it flows towards you.
 Embrace the autotelic approach to everything in life.

-Go slow and enter zen zone of recognizing the patterns in both nature and human behavior.
+Go slow and enter the zen zone of recognizing the patterns in both nature and human behavior.
 Make order from the chaos that’s in front of you.
 Don’t make pictures because you feel like you have to, but do it because you want to.
 Continuously propel yourself onward into the unknown and articulate it through the medium of photography.
 The world is our canvas.

-Your motivation should never get in your way of creating things.
+“Your motivation should never get in your way of creating things.
 Don’t force anything and only do things because you want to do things.
-It’s quite simple, really, carry the camera with you, and if you see something, make a picture.
+It’s quite simple, really, carry the camera with you, and if you see something, make a picture.”

-Optimism for the sake of what?
+Optimism for the Sake of What?

 Optimism is the antidote to pessimism.

-In a world where we deny the body and make ourselves slaves to consumer culture, take medications, steroids and supplements to enhance our health, plastic surgery to alter our bodies, it can be hard to find that there’s any natural beauty left in this world.
+In a world where we deny the body and make ourselves slaves to consumer culture, take medications, steroids, and supplements to enhance our health, plastic surgery to alter our bodies, it can be hard to find that there’s any natural beauty left in this world.
 A lot of society is trending towards the ugly, but what are we to do about this?

-Perhaps it’s most wise to approach everything with a sense of naïveté and optimism.
 When making artwork, embrace your childlike curiosity, and create from an abundant state of gratitude, pure joy, and love.
 Allow these feelings to take over your body and soul, and create in this abundant state with optimism at the forefront.

 Look onward into the future with high hopes that we can achieve anything that we desire and put our will to power.

-Identity crisis
+Identity Crisis

 Have you ever been asked the question, “what do you do?”

 This question always reminds me of the movie “300” when the Spartans were approached by the Arcadian soldiers.
 King Leonidas of Sparta asked the soldiers what their professions were.
 One responded and said they were a potter, another a sculptor, and another, a blacksmith.
-King Leonidas looks back towards his army of 300 Spartans and ask them with great power, “What is your profession?”
+King Leonidas looks back towards his army of 300 Spartans and asks them with great power, “What is your profession?”
 The men simply responded with a fierce war cry, “A-HOO, A-HOO, A-HOO!”

 I feel as though modern society is undergoing an identity crisis, where we attach any value and meaning to our lives based upon our race, gender, job, work, and toil.

-Whether you are a photographer, chef, doctor, lawyer, construction worker, teacher, etc. you are not “what you do.”
-You are not your job and you are not what society tells you what you ought to be.
-I say it’s better to not be attached to any of these basic identities that we are currently putting at the forefront of our lives.
+“Whether you are a photographer, chef, doctor, lawyer, construction worker, teacher, etc. you are not “what you do.”
+You are not your job, and you are not what society tells you what you ought to be.”

-Become a warrior
+Become a Warrior

 Instead of identifying as an artist or photographer, let’s become warriors together.
 When you put your health first and foremost, everything else truly does fall into place.
 A simple solution is to do some pull-ups, push-ups, and a farmer’s walk each morning.
 This is the routine that I do every single day for only around 10-15 minutes followed by some simple yoga poses.

-After a year of lifting, 24 hour daily fasting, one meal a day, and 100% carnivore diet, I have achieved an insanely strong body and physique like a warrior or spartan.
+“After a year of lifting, 24-hour daily fasting, one meal a day, and 100% carnivore diet, I have achieved an insanely strong body and physique like a warrior or Spartan.”

-Walking and reading
+Walking and Reading

 Every morning I like to start the day off with a nature walk along the river.
-I find that I have much more creative thoughts and start the day off with a good note by staying away from the hustle and bustle of Philadelphia.
+I find that I have much more creative thoughts and start the day off on a good note by staying away from the hustle and bustle of Philadelphia.
 There’s something special about being surrounded by trees and nature.
 I love walking to the back of the Philadelphia Museum of Art, where I have an elevated view, overlooking the green spaces, river, and beautiful architecture along the outskirts of the city.
-I highly suggest you find a place in your town where you can start the day of with a nature walk and an elevated view.
+I highly suggest you find a place in your town where you can start the day with a nature walk and an elevated view.

-When you look out at the horizon into the far distance, it really does set your day up for a positive existence.
+“When you look out at the horizon into the far distance, it really does set your day up for a positive existence.”

 I also appreciate reading along the river while walking and speaking out loud.
 I enjoy reading this way because sitting down feels very unnatural to me.
 It enhances the experience of reading when you are in the elements, walking, in nature, and reading out loud.
 If you are looking to find any book that you desire to read, I suggest checking out this website where you can download anything for free via PDF files.
 I just started downloading books to my iPad.